Skip to contents

 graph$plot(vertex_size = 0)

-The graph object now contains all important features of the graph, such as the vertex matrix graph$V, the number of vertices graph$nV, the edge matrix graph$E, the number of edges graph$nE, and the vector of all edge lengths graph$get_edge_lengths() given in the unit km (since we specified longlat = TRUE in the construction).
+The graph object now contains all important features of the graph, such as the vertex matrix graph$V, the number of vertices graph$nV, the edge matrix graph$E, the number of edges graph$nE, and the vector of all edge lengths graph$get_edge_lengths() given in the unit km.
 Thus, we can obtain the range of the edge lengths in the unit m as:

 range(graph$get_edge_lengths(unit="m"))